 GuHu Media is dedicated to bringing all UofGH media students together, to work with and aid one another, and to practice media industry skills outside the classroom.

 GHPLS promotes and fosters a culture of legal inquiry and critical thought processes in UofGH's academic community.

 The Pre-Med Society aims to not only foster a sense of community among members of all Guelph-Humber programs who demonstrate interest in applying to medical school, but also to provide educational tools, workshops, and supports for said students.

-IBA is devoted to helping students interested in securing a position & becoming well versed in a global marketplace.
+IBA is devoted to helping students interested in securing a position and becoming well-versed in a global marketplace.

 Kinesiology Society is a group of students at the University of Guelph-Humber, committed to building upon existing knowledge and offering insight into all factors of the health industry.
 By organizing and offering informative events, we hope to foster a growing passion for kinesiology students.

-Psych Society plans social and informative events for UofGH psychology students.
-They create an open environment where psychology students can interact with one another, as well as with professors in social and academic atmospheres.
+Psych Society plans social and informative events for UofGH Psychology students.
+They create an open environment where students can interact with one another, as well as with professors in social and academic atmospheres.